GalMiles/FaceMTA/README.md

 User can register and log-in into the platform.
 Also can write posts and messages to other users.
 <br></br>
 * Server side is based on http requests API.
-* Client side is based on React's components.
+* Client side is based on React's components and one-Page programming technique.
-* Based on One-Page programming technique.

 ### The Social Network Features
 * Support responsive design